sudarshan-koirala/open-research-ANA/README.md

 - [LangSmith](https://docs.smith.langchain.com/administration/how_to_guides/organization_management/create_account_api_key)

 ### 3. Start the Agent
 There are two main components to this project: the agent and the frontend.
 First, we'll start the agent.
-If you are using Copilot Cloud and LangGraph Platform, you can skip this step.

 ```bash
 cd agent